Arrival in Kathmandu and transfer to the hotel which is closer to the multitude of shopping center and restaurants.

 Today is the last day of your trip in Himalaya, as we will transfer you to the international airport.
 We trust that you will cherish this inspiring experience and the deep, newly formed friendships in the years to come.

-The gears we can rent from Kathmandu are as following…
+The gears we can rent from Nepal are as following…

 Note: Free Visa for Chinese citizens including HKSAR Passport holders.